Shopify Payments on Facebook and Instagram by Meta

 Checkout on Facebook and Instagram is powered by Shopify Payments.
 Using Shopify Payments lets you keep all of your payment processes in one place.
 Shopify Payments eliminates the hassle of setting up a third-party payment provider or merchant account and having to enter the credentials into Shopify.

-If your store has Shopify Payments enabled, then you receive payments through Shopify Payouts when a customer pays using Checkout on Facebook and Instagram.
+If your store has Shopify Payments activated, then you receive payments through Shopify Payouts when a customer pays using Checkout on Facebook and Instagram.

 For more information about Shopify Payments, refer to Shopify Payments.